-As the main objective of the study is to explore financial socialization activities among Malaysian families, the bivariate analysis results will be discussed first and then followed by the logit analysis results.
+As the main objective of the study is to explore financial socialisation activities among Malaysian families, the bivariate analysis results will be discussed first and then followed by the logit analysis results.

-Analysis On Financial Experiential Learning
+Analysis of Financial Experiential Learning

-Table 2 presents the breakdown of the parent's and family characteristics and parent's financial experience and the nature of experiential learning that parents extend to their children in terms of handling of pocket money and gift money.
-Of the total sample of 504 parents, only 6.75% parents who do not extend financial experiential learning to their children.
+Table 2 presents the breakdown of the parents' and family characteristics, parent's financial experience, and the nature of experiential learning that parents extend to their children in terms of handling pocket money and gift money.
+Of the total sample of 504 parents, only 6.75% of parents do not extend financial experiential learning to their children.
 The majority (65.48%) give their children regular pocket money and allow children to access gift money for their own spending.
-In the bivariate analysis, it is found that age, income, and parents' education have significant relationship with the nature of financial experiential learning that is extended to children.
+In the bivariate analysis, it is found that age, income, and parents' education have a significant relationship with the nature of financial experiential learning that is extended to children.

-Majority of the parents in this study belong to the 40 to 49 years old age group, followed by those aged between 30 to 39 years old.
-Between these two age groups, the older age group (40-49 years old) make up the majority of those who will provide regular pocket money and gift money for children to experience financial transactions and management.
-On the other hand, almost half of those who do not allow children any financial experiential learning are those who are between 30 to 39 years old.
-Among low-income parents, majority of them extend partial financial learning experience while parents in the middle-income group, majority of them do not give regular pocket money and do not allow children to access gift money.
+The majority of the parents in this study belong to the 40 to 49 years old age group, followed by those aged between 30 to 39 years old.
+Between these two age groups, the older age group (40 to 49 years old) make up the majority of those who will provide regular pocket money and gift money for children to experience financial transactions and management.
+On the other hand, almost half of those who do not allow children any financial experiential learning is those who are between 30 to 39 years old.
+Among low-income parents, the majority of them extend the partial financial learning experience, while the majority of parents in the middle-income group do not give regular pocket money and do not allow children to access gift money.
 On the other hand, for high income parents, the majority of them give regular pocket money and allow children access to gift money.
-In terms of education, higher educated parents are more resistant towards extending financial experiential learning to their children whereby it is noted that among tertiary educated parents, the majority of them do not extend any financial experiential learning to their children.
+In terms of education, higher educated parents are more resistant towards extending financial experiential learning to their children, whereby it is noted that among tertiary educated parents, the majority of them do not extend any financial experiential learning to their children.

-The family demographics in terms of age of eldest child is found to have significant association on extent of financial experiential learning.
-It is evident that families where eldest child is older such as those 12 years old and above are more likely to give regular pocket money and allow access to gift money for children's own spending.
+The family demographics in terms of the age of the eldest child were found to have a significant association with the extent of financial experiential learning.
+It is evident that families where the eldest child is older, such as those 12 years old and above, are more likely to give regular pocket money and allow access to gift money for children's own spending.
 On the contrary, parents whose eldest child is below 12 years old make up a larger fraction of those who do not extend any financial experiential learning to their children.

-Parents who had experience with investment products such as bonds, stocks and mutual funds are more likely to extend financial experiential learning to their children as they make up over 70% of those who do so.
+Parents who have experience with investment products such as bonds, stocks and mutual funds are more likely to extend financial experiential learning to their children as they make up over 70% of those who do so.
 There is also a significant association between parents who have financial quarrels and the extent of financial experiential learning.
-Parents who frequently quarrell with their spouse on financial issues in front of their children are less likely to extend full financial experiential learning to their children.
+Parents who frequently quarrel with their spouse on financial issues in front of their children are less likely to extend full financial experiential learning to their children.

-Overall, parents' age, income and education, family demographic, parents' experience with investment financial products and parents' financial quarrel have significant association with the extent of financial experiential learning.
-Ethnicity, frequency of parent-child interaction, and money taboo were found to have no significant association with extent of financial experiential learning.
+Overall, parents' age, income and education, family demographic, parents' experience with investment financial products and parents' financial quarrels have significant associations with the extent of financial experiential learning.
+Ethnicity, frequency of parent-child interaction, and money taboo were found to have no significant association with the extent of financial experiential learning.